jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Learn from other practitioners.

 ## Podcasts
-Podcasts allow you pick up new information on the go.
+Podcasts allow you to pick up new information on the go.
 Turn idle time into something productive.
 You can listen in the car, while exercising or elsewhere.
 They are portable.